 Below are a few other key features that American Home Shield provides:

-- Four plan options.
-Customers can choose between the Appliances, Systems, Combo or Build Your Own plans.
+- Three plan options.
+Customers can choose between the Appliances, Systems, and Combo plans.

 - Choose your service fee.
 Based on the monthly premium you select, you can adjust the amount you’ll pay at the time of service.